jupyterlab/jupyterlab/docs/source/user/interface.rst

    :class: jp-screenshot
    :alt: A screenshot of the primary JupyterLab sidebar showing a variety of files in the file browser.

+The icons and labels column that allows to switch between tabs is called Activity Bar in JupyterLab.

 .. _left-sidebar-toggle:

 The left sidebar can be collapsed or expanded by selecting "Show Left Sidebar"